-CSMA/CD (Carrier Sense Multiple Access with Collision Detection) requires data collisions to be detected by all nodes before the emission of a packet ceases.
-This introduces limitations on the relationship between the packet transmission time and the propagation delay.
+CSMA/CD (Carrier Sense Multiple Access with Collision Detection) requires packet collisions to be detected by all nodes before the emission of the packet ends.
+This introduces limitations on the relationship between the packet's transmission time and the signal propagation delay.

-To ensure collision detection by all nodes there's minimum packet size of 64 bytes (this sets a minimum transmission time), and there is a maximum segment size (sets the maximum propagation delay).
-The segment size limit guarantees a collision at any point is detected by the farthermost node before the packet is completely transmitted.
+To ensure collision detection by all nodes, there's a minimum packet size of 64 bytes (this sets a minimum transmission time), also there is a maximum segment size (sets the maximum propagation delay).
+These two limits guarantee a collision at any point is detected by the farthermost node before the packet is completely transmitted.
 This is called the collision domain.

-The collision domain may or may not match the Ethernet network extension, store & forward devices isolate collision domains.
-Notice also that, higher transmission rates, result in increasingly smaller collision domains because it takes less time to transmit the minimum size packet (64 bytes).
+The collision domain may or may not match the Ethernet network extension, store & forward devices do isolate collision domains.
+Notice that, higher transmission rates, result in increasingly smaller collision domains because it takes less time to transmit the minimum size packet (64 bytes).